top of page

 Final Thoughts on the Rhodes-Conway Property Tax Referendum and Sustainable Growth

 The arguments in favor of this referendum rely heavily on the notion that raising taxes is the only way to keep Madison moving forward.
 Before agreeing to permanently increase property taxes, we should demand that city leaders first demonstrate they can effectively manage what they already have.
-They need to fully pursue all six of the Wisconsin Policy Forum’s recommended strategies to balance the budget before resorting to the easiest option—raising taxes.
-A permanent tax increase may not even be necessary if these strategies are diligently pursued.
+They need to fully explore all six of the options presented to the mayor and council by the Wisconsin Policy Forum earlier this year for balancing the budget—details of which can be found on page 18 of this presentation.
+Before resorting to the easiest option—raising taxes, it's critical to consider if a permanent tax increase is even necessary when these options are diligently pursued.

 Growth, especially in a city like Madison, should pay for itself.
 If growth requires continuously burdening current property owners, then something is fundamentally wrong with the financial model.
 The city should be striving for continuous improvement, constantly seeking to do more and better with less.
 Just as in any well-run organization, this principle applies to municipal government: efficiency and waste reduction must be prioritized over simply passing costs onto taxpayers.